Area-53-Robotics/53D-Notebook-Over-Under-2023-2024/entries/competition/hereford-zone-stampede.typ

   columns: 2,
   [
     - Worked consistently, we even managed to intake into the cata a few times.
-    - In the future, we might want to make the catapult longer to grab triballs easier, and maybe even reach the inside of the match load zone for AWP.
+    - In the future, we might want to make the intake longer to grab triballs easier, and maybe even reach the inside of the match load zone for AWP.

     #align(center)[
       #tablex(